 Shorties have short leggings and sleeves.
 Since your arms and legs are partially exposed, you have more freedom of movement and will feel cooler.
 Shorty wetsuits are ideal for warm water activities such as snorkeling and kitesurfing.

-A full-length wetsuit covers most of your body.
+A full-length wetsuit covers most of your body, with the exception of your head, hands, and feet.
 The only parts that are exposed are your hands, feet, and head.
 They are ideal for use in temperate waters, and are often worn with diving gloves, dive booties, and a dive hood which covers up the exposed areas that a full-length wetsuit doesn’t.
 Even with all of this equipment, you will still get wet.
 Their primary purpose is insulation, not keeping you dry.

 Vest and swimwear